TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/get-started-selfmanaged/test.md

 ### Summary

-1. We've bootstrapped our Tyk organization
+1. We've bootstrapped our Tyk organization.
 2. We created our API and added the Tyk custom plugin to it.
-3. We've sent an API request to the Gateway, and modified the API request in-flight using the Custom Go Plugin
+3. We've sent an API request to the Gateway, and modified the API request in-flight using the Custom Go Plugin.

 We can make changes to the custom Go Plugin and run `make build` in order to test the new changes.